 The process of divorce stirs up a lot of questions to which you need answers.
-Here are three of the most important ones I frequently help my clients work through.
+Here are three of the most important ones I have helped my clients work through.

 A well thought out and structured trial separation can be an extremely worthwhile process because it gives you: